eliasson/markuseliasson.se/content/article/design-of-a-designer.md

     val item = this.world.byId(id)

-    // Use our method to get the possible alternatives for extensions val alternatives = this.ruleEngine.availableExtensionsFromPost(item, this.world. this.preferences)
+    // Use our method to get the possible alternatives for extensions val alternatives = this.ruleEngine.availableExtensionsFromPost(
+      item,
+      this.world.
+      this.preferences)

     for alt in alternatives:
-        // Create the command that will be executed if the user selects this option
+        // Create the command that will be executed if the user selects
+        // this option.
-        // Each command has different needs, this one will only need to replace one post and add the
+        // Each command has different needs, this one will only need to
-        // new items to the world upon execution. val command = ExtendFromPostCommand(alt.replacement, alt.added)
+        // replace one post and add the new items to the world upon execution. val command = ExtendFromPostCommand(alt.replacement, alt.added)

         // Return an option that should be rendered as an Action at the given position yield Option(type = Action, position = alt.pointOfInterest, command))
 ```

 ### Executing commands